 - Theme Naming: All the katana are named after Real Life famous and mythological Japanese swords.

-- This Is a Drill: the enemy katana in chapter four could put it's arms together and twist and attack like a drill.
+- This Is a Drill: The enemy katana in chapter 4 can put its arms together and twist and attack like a drill.

 - What Measure Is a Non-Human?: Togusa, and later, other characters who identify as half-katana, half-human.